jashaj/HippoWeblog/README.md

 This is a demo project how you could set up a blogging engine with comments.
 The frontend can be fully customised using Freemarker templates and CSS stored inside the Hippo Repository.

-This is also the source code and design behind [jasha.eu](http://www.jasha.eu)
+This used to be the source code and design behind [jasha.eu](http://www.jasha.eu)

 ## Build the project